-Breastfeeding is a gift only you can give to your baby.
+Breastfeeding is something only you can do for your baby.
 It should be a pleasant experience for both of you.
 A healthy, full-term baby is likely to know instinctively what to do at the breast.
 In the first three to five days after birth, if you experience nipple soreness beyond a slight tenderness when your baby latches on, it may be a sign that something isn’t right with the baby’s latch, position, or suck.
 An adjustment to the latch or positioning can help you and your baby to be more comfortable.
 With proper positioning and latch-on techniques, you can expect little or no nipple soreness.
 Correcting poor positioning or latch-on can often alleviate sore, cracked nipples and allow healing to begin.

 If nipple pain worsens after the early days of breastfeeding your nipple pain may be due to other causes like thrush, bacterial infection, or tongue-tie.
 Contact a La Leche League Leader for help if you need further assistance to improve your sore nipples.

 Learn to recognize your baby’s early feeding cues so you have time to get in a good position and comfortable before he becomes desperately hungry.
 Early cues include opening his mouth and moving his head side-to-side—known as the rooting reflex—or sucking on hands or fingers.
 Don’t wait for baby to cry to let you know he is hungry.
 Crying is a very late hunger cue.

 Adjusting the position can improve breastfeeding pain.
 If you have pain, try different positions such as laid-back, football or cradle position.

 - Position yourself comfortably in bed, on the couch or in a recliner with back support, pillows to also support your head, shoulders, arms.
 Since you’re leaning back, your baby can rest on you in any position you like.

 - If you are seated, support your feet with a footrest or a telephone book.